Deontic Temporal Logic for Formal Verification of AI Ethics: Introduction

 \section{Introduction}

 Artificial Intelligence (AI) systems are becoming increasingly ubiquitous and influential in our lives, making decisions that can have significant ethical implications.
 As AI continues to advance and take on more complex tasks, it is crucial to ensure that these systems behave ethically \cite{r9_global, r_10surveyonethics, r11_whymachineethics, r12_machineethics, r13_aiethics, r14_aiethicsguidelines,needofaiethics,needofaiethics1,needofaiethics2}.
 However, defining and enforcing ethical behavior in AI is a challenging task, as ethics often involve abstract concepts and context-dependent judgments\cite{r18_ethicsandprivacy,r19_ethicsissuesinitiative,r29_ethicsoverview}.
 There are numerous principles generated by various organizations and regulation bodies.
 For instance, the Ethically Aligned Design (EAD) guidelines of IEEE recommend that AI design prioritize maximizing benefits to humanity~\cite{r3_ieee_initiative}.
 Furthermore, The European Commission has released Ethics Guidelines for Trustworthy AI, stressing the importance of AI being human-centric~\cite{EUguidelines}.
 The national plan for AI in the United Kingdom suggests the establishment of an AI Code~\cite{r4_aicodeuk}.
 Australia has also introduced its AI ethics framework~\cite{r5_australiafm}, which adopts a case study approach to examine fundamental ethical principles for AI and offers a toolkit for integrating ethical considerations into AI development.
 Adding to this are Beijing's AI principles, Amnesty International ACM code of ethics, and many more.
 In addition to governmental organizations, prominent companies such as Google~\cite{r6_google} and SAP~\cite{r7_sap2021saps} have publicly released their AI principles and guidelines.
 Moreover, professional associations and non-profit organizations like the Association for Computing Machinery (ACM) have issued their recommendations for ethical and responsible AI~\cite{ACM_everaging,ACMGUIDELINES}.
+Despite these efforts, a consensus on the ethics of AI remains challenging.
+They lack a unified framework of guidelines that can be universally adopted by organizations, governments, and regulatory bodies to formulate and assess the ethics of systems.
+It is not yet clear what common principles and values AI should adhere to.
+Establishing cohesive and widely accepted ethical principles for AI is crucial across different organizations and domains.
+Moreover, ethics is a philosophical question of what is right or wrong~\cite{r15_philosophy,r16_philosophy}.
+Its qualitative nature makes it complex and hard to define precisely, and hence needs a \textit{mathematically rigorous framework}. \footnote{While a mathematically rigorous framework can assist in clarifying and reasoning about ethical principles, particularly in system-level verification, we recognize that such formalization may abstract away elements of moral deliberation, human judgment, and situational complexity~\cite{formalization_limitation}.
+Our use of mathematical formalism is therefore intended as a tool to support—rather than replace—the richer, dialectical exploration that ethical reasoning necessitates.}